petterh/react-europe-demo/README.md

 ## Consuming `reactnativedemolibrary` from a host app

+You need to

+* reference `reactnativedemolibrary`;
+* tweak `build.gradle` to include the JS assets
+* add a new `Activity`;
+* potentially ensure you don't generate an .apk referencing 64-bit libraries.

+Once that's done, you can just run the host app, and everything should work.

 ### Referencing `reactnativedemolibrary` and (indirectly) `react-native` from Gradle

 Add a maven url `build.gradle`, pointing it to wherever your artifacts reside: